An Improvement of Rota's Straightening Algorithm: Introduction

 This paper is organized as follows.
-In section 2, we will review some necessary results from the paper \cite{li-shao}.
-In section 3, we will briefly introduce three straightening algorithms.
-Section 4 is the main parts of this paper, it is devoted to give the definition of column bracket, and show our new straightening algorithm.
-In section 5, we will make an analysis on the efficiency of the the three famous straightening algorithm and our straightening algorithm via examples.
+In section 2, we will review some basic definitions about Young tableau and bracket algebra and some necessary results from the paper \cite{li 2014}.
+In section 3, we will briefly introduce the classical straightening algorithm, White's straightening algorithm and Rota's straightening algorithm.
+Section 4 is the main parts of this paper, it is devoted to give the definition of dual bracket, present some properties of dual bracket and the new straightening algorithm.
+In section 5, we will make an analysis on the efficiency of the the three famous straightening algorithm and our straightening algorithm via specific examples.